TDRS-1: Operations

 Following deployment from Challenger, TDRS-1 was to be raised to its operational geosynchronous orbit by means of an Inertial Upper Stage having two solid rocket motors, the first used to raise the orbital apogee, the second its perigee.
-The first burn was successful, but the IUS went out of control during the second burn.
+The first burn was successful, but the Inertial Upper Stage went out of control during the second burn.
 TDRS-1 separated from the upper stage in a lower than planned orbit.
 It was eventually raised to geosynchronous orbit using its attitude control system.
 To achieve this, a team of engineers from the Goddard Space Flight Center in Greenbelt, Maryland worked for nearly three months using six one-pound thrusters on the errant satellite to push it 8600 mi higher in space.
 The failure was later identified as a collapsed second-stage nozzle techroll seal, a flexible ring which allows the nozzle to pivot and provide directional control.
 The Goddard engineers' successful effort required 39 adjustment burns to correct the elliptical orbit to the 22300 mi geosynchronous orbit desired for TDRS-1.
 Goddard Space Flight Center on 26 November 1984 honored a group of 34 individuals for the rescue with the Robert H. Goddard Award of Merit, the highest level of recognition the Goddard Space Flight Center can bestow on its employees.
 In 1989 satellite operations were affected by a geomagnetic storm.

 TDRS-1 formed part of the first pole-to-pole phone call on 28 April 1999, with TDRS-1 being used at the South Pole, and an Iridium phone being used at the North Pole (recorded in Ripley's Believe It Or Not and Guinness World Records in April 1999).